gavinbarrett/MakePy/README.md

 # download the raw python script
 wget https://raw.githubusercontent.com/gavinbarrett/MakePy/master/makepy.py

-# set executable permissions on the script
-chmod +x makepy.py

 # move the scipt to a place in your path
 mv makepy.py /usr/local/bin
 ```